Vizzuality/skytruth-30x30/infrastructure/README.md

 As part of this infrastructure, GitHub Actions are used to automatically apply code updates for the client application, API/CMS and the cloud functions.

+#### Service account permissions

+Access by GitHub to GCP is configured through special authorization rules, automatically set up by the Terraform `base` project above.
+These permissions are necessary for the service account that runs the deployment:
+- "roles/iam.serviceAccountTokenCreator",
+- "roles/iam.serviceAccountUser",
+- "roles/run.developer",
+- "roles/artifactregistry.reader",
+- "roles/artifactregistry.writer",
+- "roles/cloudfunctions.developer"

 #### Building new code versions

 Deployment to the CloudRun instances is accomplished by building Docker images and pushing them to [Artifact Registry](https://cloud.google.com/artifact-registry).
 When building the images, environment secrets are injected from GH Secrets as follows: